denoland/docs/runtime/manual/node/how_to_with_npm/vue.md

+---
-# How to use Vue with Deno
+title: "How to use Vue with Deno"
+---

 [Vue](https://vuejs.org/) is a progressive front-end JavaScript framework, built for performance and versatility.